 What if I incur expenses in relation to my job?

-If you are an employee and you incur certain business expenses yourself, you might be able to get tax relief.
+If you are an employee and you incur certain business expenses yourself, that your employer does not pay or reimburse, you might be able to get tax relief.
 This only applies to business expenses that relate to doing your job.
 Here we discuss the relief.

 If your employer pays for or reimburses your employment expenses, you cannot get tax relief in the same manner, because you have not personally incurred any expense.
-See below for how you may need to claim some relief where expenses were paid or reimbursed to you before 6 April 2016.
+Instead, provided the expenses are allowable expenses, they should be paid to you with tax and NIC relief given automatically.

 What types of expenses can I get tax relief for?